 There are two things I really like about the 0% APR Capital One balance transfer cards.
 First, they both have great ongoing rewards for spending on the cards, so you can keep them for everyday spend after you’ve paid off your debt.

 Second, each of the Capital One Balance Transfer offers also comes with a cash sign-up bonus to help you accelerate your debt payoff.

 The Capital One Quicksilver Rewards credit card offers cash back on daily spend with no annual fee, making it a worthy card to keep for years and use as a primary card for daily spending.

 This card actually offers two 0% balance transfer options for you to choose from.

-For both Capital One balance transfer options, there is a 3% balance transfer fee and the interest rate will reset to 14.74% to 24.74% (based on credit) once the introductory 0% rate expires.
+For both Capital One balance transfer options, there is a balance transfer fee and the interest rate will reset to a certain rate (based on credit) once the introductory 0% rate expires.

 You may hesitate to pay a fee, but there are very few cards that allow for completely free balance transfers.
 A 3% charge is the standard rate, and you’ll still save hundreds of dollars thanks to the interest-free financing.

 The Capital One SavorOne Dining Rewards card also offers a 0% rate on balance transfers and